PHBS/RM-QF/thesis_contribution.md

 # On the contribution of thesis

-* `Academic contribution` is less important for thesis.
+* `Academic contribution` is now considered less important in defense.
 * However, your thesis should contain new elements.

 ## What can be new elements?